mateoias/trump_tweet_analysis/README.md

 # Trump Tweet Analysis
 This is part of a project to analyse Trump's tweets and their effects on the stock market.
-My role was to do text cleaning, exploration and analyasis
+My role was to do text cleaning, exploration and analysis

 ### Tools/Packages Used:
 * sklearn.decomposition, sklearn.feature_extraction, sklearn.cluster